 Copies of the APA Publication Manual book are available at the Health Sciences Library, Ellis Library, and the Journalism Library (see link below).

-In-text citations are the citations within your paper.
-Each of your in-text citations will have a corresponding reference in the References section at the end of your paper.
-Below are basic examples for journal articles.
-For more examples and details, see the APA Publication Manual or the Perdue OWL site.
+In-text citations are the brief citations you include within the body of your paper.
+Each in-text citations should have a corresponding full reference in the References section at the end of your paper.
+Here are some basic examples for journal articles.

 Basic format: (Author, Year)